wesleyemery/C195_PA/README.md

 # c195SchedulerApp
 Scheduling Application
 C195 Performance Assessment
-This application is a scheduling application using MySQL for data persistence.
-It allows a user to create and modify customers and appointments, and display notifications of upcoming appointments.
-It also maintained an access control log.

-The goal of the exercise was to demonstrate proficiency in database connections, lambda functions, exception handing and assertions, localization, and logging.
+Contracted to develop a scheduling desktop user interface application.
+The contract is with a global consulting organization that conducts business in multiple languages and has main offices in Phoenix, Arizona; New York, New York; and London, England.
+The consulting organization has provided a MySQL database that your application must pull data from.
+The database is used for other systems and therefore its structure cannot be modified.

-IntelliJ and SceneBuilder are the tools I used.
+IntelliJ and SceneBuilder

 Usage
 This project required a MySQL connector.
-I used mysql-connector-java-5.1.41 from Oracle.

-  You will also need to create a database.properties file in your root directory.
+Used: mysql-connector-java-5.1.41

   dbdriver=com.mysql.jdbc.Driver